marcosnataqs/realestateplatform/README.md

 Real Estate Platform is a web application that allows real estate professionals to manage their real estate deals.

+Access the platform up and running at: https://realestateplatform.netlify.app

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

 ## How-To Get Up and Running